jhvanderschee/hugobricks/content/en/docs/bricks/_index.md

 <!--{{< brick_intro >}}{{< /brick_intro >}}-->
 <!--{{< brick_features >}}{{< /brick_features >}}-->

 Note that you can choose to write your content inside the brick (between the open and the close tag of the brick) to make the brick page-specific.
-In the example above the brick will be filled with the content stored in 'content/en/bricks/intro.md'.
+In the example above the first brick will be filled with the content stored in 'content/en/bricks/intro.md'.
 This file should look similar to this:

 ```
 ---